KDE/clazy/README.md

   > Add c:\my_install_folder\llvm\bin\ to PATH
 ```

+Also be sure to copy the generated `C:\path\to\llvm-build\lib\clang.lib` to your installation folder somewhere.
+It contains the exported symbols of clang.exe, which the plugins need.
+Unfortunately LLVM doesn't install it.
+You can put it anywhere, just save it so you can delete the build directory.

 ### Build clazy

 Be sure to point CLANG_LIBRARY_IMPORT to clang.lib.
 It's probably inside your LLVM build dir since it doesn't get installed.